Professor Wendy Lawson

 Deputy Vice-Chancellor Academic, AUT

-Professor Wendy Lawson, Pro-Vice-Chancellor for Science at the University of Canterbury, is a glaciologist with a passion for fieldwork.
+Professor Wendy Lawson is Deputy Vice-Chancellor Academic at AUT and a glaciologist with a passion for fieldwork.
 She has more than 30 years of experience of remote fieldwork in polar and alpine environments, including in Greenland, Svalbard, Alaska and Arctic Norway – as well as Antarctica.
-Wendy’s previous roles include Dean of Science and Head of Department of Geography at the University of Canterbury, and as an academic at the University of Auckland.
+Wendy’s previous roles include Pro-Vice-Chancellor for Science, Dean of Science and Head of Department of Geography at the University of Canterbury, and as an academic at the University of Auckland.
 She has a range of academic and Crown sector strategic sector governance experience, including Ministerial appointments as a Board Director of NIWA and of Antarctica New Zealand.
 Wendy’s PhD is from the University of Cambridge and her most recent qualification awarded in 2008 is a Postgraduate Certificate in Public Administration from the University of Warwick Business School.
 One of her career highlights of which she is most proud is the naming of a stream in Antarctica – Lawson Creek – in her honour in 1995.